-- 1. To understand the basics of microprocessors and microcontrollers architectures and its functionalities - 2.
+- 1. To understand the basics of microprocessors and microcontrollers architectures and its functionalities. - 2.
 To develop an in-depth understanding of the operation of microprocessors and microcontrollers, machine language programming & interfacing techniques. - 3.
-To design and develop Microprocessor/ microcontroller based systems for real time applications using low level language like ALP.
+To design and develop Microprocessor/ microcontroller based systems for real time applications using low level language like ALP. - 4.
+To understand the concepts of ARM processor.